k2view-academy/K2View-Academy/articles/04_fabric_studio/27_web_productivity_tips.md

 ## Keyboard Shortcuts

-Following are useful keyboard shortcuts for Mac & Windows ( ⌘ refers to the CMD button on a Mac (CTRL in Windows), and  ⌥ stands for Alt on a Mac (ALT key in Windows)).
+Following are useful keyboard shortcuts for Mac / Windows ( ⌘ refers to the CMD button on Mac, and  ⌥ stands for Alt on Mac).

 To open the full list of shortcuts you can either: